 We love creating opportunities for the children to deepen their sense of community and belonging with one another.
 It doesn’t get much better than a PJ dress up, mid-winter early movie night at school, complete with pizza, pop corn, hot chocolate and icecream.
 Although our end of term disco may prove just as exciting.
 We celebrate student birthdays with cupcakes under the oak tree and have regular sausage sizzles and casual catch ups.
 On any regular day, kids and families stay after school for a hit of tennis and lots of play.

-From Term 1, 2022, our students and families have started designing and building a bike track on our school grounds for student and community enjoyment.
-Learning opportunities for the students will include maths – e.g. determining height of track and berms; volume measurements for required amount of dirt; lean angles in berms; proportions of height and length of trail undulations; Environmental impact – e.g. storm water management and erosion.
+During term 4, 2022, our students and families are building a bike track on our school grounds for student and community enjoyment.
+We welcome all interested families to be a part of our weekly Dirt Club and participate in our track building.
+Learning opportunities include maths – e.g. determining height of track and berms; volume measurements for required amount of dirt; lean angles in berms; proportions of height and length of trail undulations; Environmental impact – e.g. storm water management and erosion.
 We will also get good exercise – there will be plenty of active shovel work involved!
 And of course – it will involve teamwork and collaboration skills to design and build the bike track.